 Marvin J. Anderson is a registered architect and architectural historian with more than thirty years of experience.
-He began his career in Minneapolis where he worked on the renovation and restoration of numerous buildings listed on the National Register of Historic Places.
-In 1988 he returned home to the Pacific Northwest and soon thereafter began working with Stephen Sullivan Architects.
-Since then, Marvin has been working with clients on the design and renovation of fine homes throughout the Northwest and beyond.
+He began his career in Minneapolis where he worked on the renovation and restoration of numerous buildings listed on the National Register of Historic Places, and since 1988 has lived in Seattle, working with clients on the design and renovation of fine homes throughout the Northwest and beyond.
 Marvin holds a professional degree in architecture from the University of Oregon and a Master of Arts in architectural history from the University of Washington.
 He combines practice with continuing scholarship in architectural history, writing and lecturing widely.
 Marvin currently serves on the application review committee of the Sand Point Naval Air Station Historic District and is a former board member of the Historic Seattle Foundation.